Whip Media Group, parent to TV show tracking app TV Time, raises $50M – TechCrunch

 The company has already hired 20 people so far and expects to hire 50 by year-end, mostly on the data and engineering sides.

-“Whip Media Group is building software and data solutions that will transform the way content is being bought and sold throughout the global entertainment ecosystem,” said Ricky Sandler, Chief Executive Officer of Eminence Capital, in a statement.
+“Whip Media Group is building software and data solutions that will transform the way content is being bought and sold throughout the global entertainment ecosystem,” said Ricky Sandler, chief executive officer of Eminence Capital, in a statement.
 “We believe in their vision and their exceptional leadership and technology teams and are excited to partner with them as they rapidly expand their business.”